canonical/platform-engineering-docs/implementation/service-health-guidance/add-to-pe-dashboard.md

 ## Access COS

-Once approved and deployed, access it in Grafana.
+Once approved and deployed, access the dashboard in Grafana.

 ## Create library panels